face-hh/webx/README.md

 - [registrar](https://github.com/face-hh/webx-registrar) - The source code for `buss://register.it`, frontend for `https://api.buss.lol` made for Bussin Web X. This can also serve as an example for how buss:// sites are made.

 # Download and Install
+## Arch Linux
+- `yay -R napture`, it's available on AUR.
+## Linux
-- For now, you have to download [Rust](https://www.rust-lang.org/tools/install) Then, you just need to open `install-linux` as an executable(if you can't execute it, first do `sudo chmod +x ./install-linux`, then you should be able to install).
+- For now, you have to download [Rust](https://www.rust-lang.org/tools/install).
+Then, you just need to open `install-linux` as an executable (if you can't execute it, first do `sudo chmod +x ./install-linux`, then you should be able to install).
-- OR, if you are an Arch user (btw) you can easily download it from the AUR (yay -S napture).
-- On Windows, it's not recommented to try to install, since you need many libraries and the install procedure is not yet documented(we are working on it :)).
+## Windows
+- Install the executable from the release tab.
+It's a self-extractor with WinRAR because it has a lot of DLLs.

 # Register website
 To register a website, navigate to `buss://register.it` **through Bussin Napture**.